vishwesh3/indigo/_posts/2017-02-05-i-am-loving-it.markdown

 - via Google Groups/Slack/Gitter etc.

-**My journey throughout this world so far**
+**My journey throughout this world until now**

 Getting started with an open source project can be intimidating.
 I wanted to contribute to open source projects, but struggled with where to start.

-I started my journey exploring android projects on Github, found some bugs and made some pull requests(PR) for the latter.
+I started my journey exploring Android projects on Github, found some bugs and made some pull requests(PR) for the latter.
 When my first PR got merged it gave me feeling of accomplishment.
 I was really motivated to enter the world of Open Source.

 Here's my experience